NateGaither/crazynate/README.md

-# crazynate
+# CrazyNate
+(www.crazynate.fyi)
-A website for experimenting with HTML and JavaScript
+A specialized website for experimenting with HTML and JavaScript